TwoBitMachines/FlareEngineDocs/source/playerAbilities/swim.rst

    * - Weight
      - How quickly the player sinks while swimming.

+   * - Switch Button
+     - If water Switch Type is set to Yes, holding this button will transition the player from a floating state to a swimming state.
+To return to a floating state, the player must reach the top of the water.

+   * - Jump Out
+     - The force used to jump out of the water.

    * - Water Impact
      - The force exerted on the water upon entry.
 The force exerted while the player moves in the water will be proportional to this value and the player's velocity.